 Oh, the muffins.
 Wonderful.
 I love Amys Bread in NYC.
+Have you ever been there?
+It is a MUST visit when you travel to NYC.
 If you love carrot cake, you’ll love these.
 They are dense, not too much sugar and are made with veggie oil instead of butter.
 I added raisins to the batter, since I love raisins in my muffins.
 Great texture.
-A meal in a muffin!
+It’s basically a meal in a muffin!

 Amy's Bread Zucchini, Carrot and Apple Muffins